-Thanks to COVID things may never be the same again but we remain optimistic that there is still a new norm to come.
+While, due to COVID, things may never be the same again we remain optimistic that a new norm is gradually returning.
 Unlike 2020 our hopes had been high at the start of 2021 that our regular programme of residentials might yet take place.
 However, those summer hopes were dashed...but not completely lost!

 Rather than do nothing we worked with groups of young carers drawn from different communities and came up with a unique, at least for us, programme to enable these youngsters to quite simply "Do it Local".
 We offered to help fund and facility activities and events in their own backyard and the response was wonderful!
 Around 180 young people were able to take part in everything from working together to build and sail their own rafts to canoeing, orienteering, archery and sailing.
 Others opted for kayaking, climbing, team building and problem solving as well as jungle camps and bush craft.
 Or in the case of one group it was a short bus ride to Glasgow and a day of energy burning and enthusiasm as they encouraged and helped each other around a giant indoor inflatable assault course!

 Now though we are again looking forward to the future!
-For summer 2022 a series of four night residentials have been arranged and already the 70 or so places have been filled.
-In fact demand has far outstripped availability!
-Although these numbers do not match our pre-COVID past still we see it as a prudent way to proceed.
+This year while the number of young people involved do not match our pre-COVID past we believe, at least until our own fund-raising stream stabilises, that this is a prudent way to proceed.
 Our Trustees are conscious that while Camp&Trek has continued to function through the pandemic our finances and funding has been reduced.
 Therefore, to ensure we can continue to operate successfully in the future we are initially taking small steps as part of our overall recovery plan.
-Still we would like to believe that the present situation is a starting rather than finishing point for our overall programme and this will be continually reviewed as the year progresses.

 We have been stunned and amazed although perhaps we should not have been surprised, by the way that everyone has rallied round to ensure the young people we are involved with were not forgotten during such dark times.
 We are quietly confident that will continue and we hope to see many more smiling young faces over the months ahead.